yonatankarp/yonatankarp.com/clb66s76t00o510nv1elzb8vw.md

 ![](https://cdn-images-1.medium.com/max/1600/1*OigNoAIlGNKT7ZfyQ5L7UQ.jpeg align="left")

-As any 1st-year student of computer science would tell you, getting an element from a HashMap has a constant time of `O(1)`.
+Any 1st-year student of computer science will tell you, getting an element from a HashMap has a constant time of `O(1)`.

 That was easy! or is that so?